Vatsal212005/NeuroQuantNet/README.md

 2. **Hybrid quantum model, non fine tuned**, classical embeddings learned jointly with a quantum head.
 3. **Hybrid quantum model, fine tuned**, quantum head trained on top of a baseline, with optional embedding unfreezing.

-No future scope section is included, by request.

 ---

 ## Highlights